tatsath/FinAILabDatasets/Docs/Alphavantage.rst

 Historical Price and Volume for 1 Stock
 ---------------------------------------

-Outputs a Pandas DataFrame containing the values for open, high, low, close, and volume (OHLCV) of an equity.

 .. note::
     See the data dictionary for adjustments to time frame.
 Daily, weekly, and monthly time frames are available for equities.